 Crowdys Hill School is very special.

-We have 260+ pupils with a wide range of needs.
+We have just under 300 pupil on roll with a wide range of needs.
 We support children and young people with an EHCP, whose primary needs are cognition and learning with communication and interaction needs.

 All of our pupils have communication needs with varying abilities.
 Every need and support offer is individual.